Primary Sports Funding

-Funding for schools will be calculated by reference to the number of primary aged pupils (between the ages of 5 and 11), as recorded in the annual schools census in January.
+Funding for schools is calculated by reference to the number of primary aged pupils (between the ages of 5 and 11), as recorded in the annual schools Census.

 From September 2013, this information must be published on the school website.
-The documents below show how the funding has been spent, its impact and our intentions for the coming academic year.
+The documents below show how the funding has been spent and its impact.

 Spitfire 10k 2020 - see below for links to learning